mibracy/goat/README.md

-# GOAT - Greatest Of All Ticketing
+# GOAT - Greatest Of All Ticketing 🐐

 ![img.png](img.png)

-GOAT is a lightweight, modular, and extensible ticketing system built with Go.
+🐐 is not your average ticking system.
+Lightweight, modular, and extensible ticketing system built with Go.
 It's designed to be a foundation for a robust and scalable customer support and issue tracking platform.
 The project is structured with a clear separation of concerns, making it easy to understand, maintain, and extend.

 ## Core Concepts